Bicycle and motorcycle dynamics: Leaning

 where φ is the ideal lean angle, and h is the height of the center of mass.
 For example, a motorcycle with a 12 inch wide rear tire will have t = 6 inches.
 If the combined bike and rider center of mass is at a height of 26 inches, then a 25° lean must be increased by 7.28°: a nearly 30% increase.
 If the tires are only 6 inches wide, then the lean angle increase is only 3.16°, just under half.

-It has been shown that the couple created by gravity and the ground reaction forces is necessary for a bicycle to turn at all.
+The couple created by gravity and the ground reaction forces is necessary for a bicycle to turn at all.
 On a custom built bicycle with spring-loaded outriggers that exactly cancel this couple, so that the bicycle and rider may assume any lean angle when traveling in a straight line, riders find it impossible to make a turn.
 As soon as the wheels deviate from a straight path, the bicycle and rider begin to lean in the opposite direction, and the only way to right them is to steer back onto the straight path.

 Countersteering

-In order to initiate a turn and the necessary lean in the direction of that turn, a bike must momentarily steer in the opposite direction.
+To initiate a turn and the necessary lean in the direction of that turn, a bike must momentarily steer in the opposite direction.
 This is often referred to as countersteering.
 With the front wheel now at a finite angle to the direction of motion, a lateral force is developed at the contact patch of the tire.
 This force creates a torque around the longitudinal (roll) axis of the bike, and this torque causes the bike to lean away from the initially steered direction and toward the direction of the desired turn.
 Where there is no external influence, such as an opportune side wind to create the force necessary to lean the bike, countersteering is necessary to initiate a rapid turn.

 While the initial steer torque and steer angle are both opposite the desired turn direction, this may not be the case to maintain a steady-state turn.
 The sustained steer angle is usually in the same direction as the turn, but may remain opposite to the direction of the turn, especially at high speeds.
 The sustained steer torque required to maintain that steer angle is usually opposite the turn direction.
 The actual magnitude and orientation of both the sustained steer angle and sustained steer torque of a particular bike in a particular turn depend on forward speed, bike geometry, tire properties, and combined bike and rider mass distribution.
 Once in a turn, the radius can only be changed with an appropriate change in lean angle, and this can be accomplished by additional countersteering out of the turn to increase lean and decrease radius, then into the turn to decrease lean and increase radius.
 To exit the turn, the bike must again countersteer, momentarily steering more into the turn in order to decrease the radius, thus increasing inertial forces, and thereby decreasing the angle of lean.